GMISWE/gmiswe.github.io/docs/inference-engine/video-api-reference.md

 ### Prerequisites

 Before using the video generation SDK, you must have:
-- A GMI Cloud account (invite-only - contact getstarted@gmicloud.ai)
+- A GMI Cloud account
 - Valid authentication credentials

 ### Authentication Configuration